josevab1/josevab1/README.md

-Im Josev, i am simply learning stuff.
+Im Josev, i like learning stuff.

 <!---
 josevab1/josevab1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.